Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The United Kingdom’s Prince William took a historic trip to Israel and the Palestinian territories in June 2018, becoming the first British royal to visit the area officially.
 During William’s four-day tour, he met with Israeli President Rivlin and Palestinian President Abbas separately, visited the Temple Mount, spent time at Yad Vashem, visited a Palestinian refugee camp, relaxed in Tel Aviv, and spoke with Israeli business leaders.
 The visit was widely viewed as positive and received significant coverage in international media.

 The visit was the latest evidence of the growing ties between Israel and Britain, also reflected in rising trade figures, more robust economic ties, and more transparent military and intelligence cooperation.
-Noa Landau noted that experts attributed the changes to “Britain’s planned withdrawal from the European Union, the shift in international focus in the Middle East from the Israeli-Palestinian conflict to the global war on terror, and the return to power of the Conservative Party, considered friendlier to Israel than the Labor Party.”
+Noa Landau noted that experts attributed the changes to “Britain’s planned withdrawal from the European Union, the shift in international focus in the Middle East from the Israeli-Palestinian conflict to the global war on terror, and the return to power of the Conservative Party, considered friendlier to Israel than the Labour Party.”

 Prince Charles made his first-ever official visit to Israel in January 2020 to attend the World Holocaust Forum, marking 75 years since the liberation of Auschwitz.
 Speaking at the Holocaust Forum, the prince said: “The Holocaust must never be allowed to become simply a fact of history: we must never cease to be appalled, nor moved by the testimony of those who lived through it.
 Their experience must always educate, guide, and warn us.”